imakewebthings/blog.deckcloud.com/_posts/2013-04-29-free-and-pro-accounts.md

 What exactly is DeckCloud?
 Today, it's nothing, but the goal is to create tools that improve the presentation experience for both speaker and audience.
 I believe the best first feature is a reasonable business model, a way to pay for this service.
 Hence this post.

 In reality, upgrading to a Pro account at this point is ridiculous.
 You get nothing for your money.
 A Pro upgrade would be no more than a recurring donation.
 I expect nobody to do it.
 But over time, I hope to build something worthy of the subscription.
-Look for more feature updates here in the future.
+Look for more feature updates here in the future, or sign up for email updates on the [DeckCloud homepage](https://deckcloud.com).